CONTRIBUTION OF THE TAF TO PEACE SUPPORT OPERATIONS

 One of those many missions that Turkey undertook in Afghanistan is to make Afghan National Security Forces sufficient enough to ensure the security of Afghanistan on their own.
 In addition, the basic training of NCOs of the Afghan National Army was provided by TAF between 2010-2011 in the Gazi Military Training Centre opened in Kabul for this purpose.

-• Turkey undertook the command of Train, Assist and Advise Command of Kabul (TAAC-C),
+• The command of Train, Assist and Advise Command of Kabul (TAAC-C),

-• Turkey also provides advisory contribution to the Train, Assist and Advise Command (North/TAAC-N).
+• Provision of personnel support to the Train, Assist and Advise Command- (North/TAAC-N) and

-• It is anticipated that the total number of personnel in Afghanistan will be 689 during the RSM 2019-2020 period.
+• It is envisaged that the total number of personnel in Afghanistan will be 648 during the RSM 2019-2020 period.

 In accordance with the UNSC Resolution 1701 dated 11 August 2006, it was decided to establish an international security force in Lebanon for the purpose of peace building and peace keeping, and following the declaration of ceasefire between parties in 14 August 2006, the resolutions were put into practice.